I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 No wonder flight attendants run into cranky passengers a lot.

 Fortune magazine reports that complaints about airlines in the U.S. rose by 30 percent from 2014 to 2015.
-More than 20,000 passenger complaints were lodged with the U.S. Department of Transportation (DOT) in 2016.
-American Airlines drew the highest number but that's because they carry the most passengers; discount carrier Spirit got the most on a per customer basis.
+More than 20,000 passenger complaints were lodged with the U.S. Department of Transportation (DOT) in 2019.
+American Airlines drew the highest number but that's because they carry the most passengers; discount carrier Spirit got the most on a per-customer basis.

-The Daily Telegraph reported that one airline customer moaned that, “It took us nine hours to fly home from Jamaica to England it only took the Americans three hours to get home.”
+The Daily Telegraph reported that one airline customer moaned, “It took us nine hours to fly home from Jamaica to England it only took the Americans three hours to get home.”